futres/futres_website/content/publish.md

 (20) Cherin, M., Cirilli, O., Azzará, B., Bernor, R.L.
 Published online. <a href="http://paleoitalia.org/archives/bollettino-spi/113/published-online-novembre-2020/"><i>Equus stenonis</i> (Equidae, Mammalia) from the Early Pleistocene of Pantalla (Italy) and the dispersion of stenonine horses in Europe</a>.
 Bollettino della Società Paleontologica Italiana.
 53(3): 1-8.

 (19) Omar, C., R.L.
 Bernor, L. Rook.
-In final revision.
-New insights on the early Pleistocene equids from ROca-Neyra (France, Central Europe); implications for the <i>Hipparion</i> LAD and the <i>Equus</i> FAD in Europr.
+In final revision. <a href="https://www.cambridge.org/core/journals/journal-of-paleontology/article/new-insights-on-the-early-pleistocene-equids-from-rocaneyra-france-central-europe-implications-for-the-hipparion-lad-and-the-equus-fad-in-europe/45B7BF15437A128D822A72B3C2F9522D"New insights on the early Pleistocene equids from ROca-Neyra (France, Central Europe); implications for the <i>Hipparion</i> LAD and the <i>Equus</i> FAD in Europe</a>.
 Journal of Paleontology.

 (18) Bernor, R.L., M. Beech, F. Bibi.
 In press.
 The Baynunah Equidae, Late Miocene, United Arab Emerites.
 In: Vertebrate Paleobiology and Paleoanthropology Book Series, Springer-Verlag.